cogentcore/cogent/README.md

 * Left vert toolbar with drawing tools

 * Left panel with drawing structure.
-This is just like GiEditor tree -- should be trivial, and provides direct access as needed.
+This is just like GiEditor tree -- provides direct access as needed.
 In particular this provides layer-level organization -- always have a layer group by default, and can drag items into different layers, and also have view and freeze flags on layers.  usu only show layer level, and selection there determines which layer things are added to!

 * Main middle panel with drawing.
-Have an optional grid underlay?
-Need to figure out good gpu-based way to do that -- texture is required, similar to scene?  do this later.
+Grid underlay is a separate image that is drawn first, updated with any changes.

 * Right tab panel with all the controls, just like gide in terms of tab & Inkscape overall. tabs are easier to find vs. inkscape.